 Day 7.
 On day seven, you can take a bus/cab to reach Dehradun and from there take a train, bus or a flight to reach your destination.

-2. Camping.
 Now, this is one of the most amazing life experiences you could have right in the lap of nature.
-That feeling of setting up tents with your pals under the crisp night sky make for unforgettable memories of a lifetime.
+That feeling of setting up tents with your pals under the crisp night sky makes for unforgettable memories of a lifetime.

-By Train.
 You will need to deboard at the Dehradun Railway Station (DDN) and from there, take some means of transportation to reach Sankri Village.
-Owned by Indian Railways, the station is situated on the Northern line of Northern Railway Network.
+Owned by Indian Railways, the station is situated on the Northern Line of the Northern Railway Network.

 Apart from self-driving, you can also choose to book state-run or private buses from nearby places easily like Delhi, Amritsar, Chandigarh or if you want to travel in a more structured way then, you should book a taxi.
 You will need to travel to Sankri village to kickstart your journey towards Har ki Doon.